Delivering data from an Apache Kafka® queue to MySQL®

 andACCESS_ROLE_CONSUMER

-topic. - Managed Service for MySQL® target cluster with the
+topic. - Managed Service for MySQL® target cluster with a database named

 db1